flatpickles/is-it-perfect/README.md

 Of course, lots more that could be done here.
 Some ideas:

+-   Loading time optimizations: can we speed up load time?
+Should we load weather state async (with a loading indicator) instead of doing that server-side?
 -   Using the browser's geolocation API for location selection & updates
 -   Map visualization & selection for location
 -   More weather attributes (humidity, etc)